xmengkinaxis/CPP/System Design Interview Checklist.md

 - a distributed system can continuously evolve in order to support the growing amount of work (handle the increasing amount of user requests, and work with the more data);
 - increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability
-- A system can be called scalable if adding more resources in the system results in performance increases.
-Performance is directly proportional to resources added.
-- Horizontal (scaling out) vs Vertical Scaling (scaling up)
 - The system should be able to scale up and down, depending on the number of requests; Auto-scaling policies are crucial for maintaining the desired level of performance, availability, and cost efficiency
-- Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwidth), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different server; optimize a general-purpose server for special tasks by carefull performance engineering of the full software stack
-- Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
-- Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers

 ### Reliability